MarcialRosales/jwt-demo/README.md

 {"timestamp":1481543136869,"status":403,"error":"Forbidden","exception":"org.springframework.security.access.AccessDeniedException","message":"No message available","path":"/backend"}
 ```

-### Securing Service-to-Service calls where the downstream service is a not a client resource (e.g. an infrastructure service)
+### Scenario 7.
+Securing Service-to-Service calls where the downstream service is a not a client resource (e.g. an infrastructure service)
 In the previous scenario, the gateway called a downstream service which served clients' resources.
 But there are other scenarios where our `gateway` application needs to call infrastructure services, i.e. services which does not server clients' resources.
 `backend-service` is our downstream service that the `gateway` will call.
 This service requires the caller to pass a JWT with the `aud` claim equal to `backend`.